Owner Builder Amendment

 Full construction plan review with limited building code inspection option only.
 Certain types of construction may require Special Inspections, when applicable, by Arizona Registered Design Professionals as required under Section 1704 of the adopted International Building Code and as determined by the Building Official.

-It shall be the duty of the applicant to notify the Planning Department that the construction is ready for inspection and to provide access to the premises when applicable.
+It shall be the duty of the applicant to notify the Development Services Department that the construction is ready for inspection and to provide access to the premises when applicable.
 Inspections shall be requested by the applicant at least 24 hours in advance of the intended inspection.
-It shall be the duty of the Planning Department to notify or inform the applicant of the day during which the inspection is to be conducted.
+It shall be the duty of the Development Services Department to notify or inform the applicant of the day during which the inspection is to be conducted.

 Full construction plan review with limited building code inspection option only.
-After the dwelling(s) is completed for occupancy and any inspections which have been required by the Planning Department have been conducted and work approved, the Planning Department shall issue a conditioned Certificate of Occupancy for such dwelling(s) and accessory structure(s), which comply with the provisions of this amendment.
+After the dwelling(s) is completed for occupancy and any inspections which have been required by the Development Services Department have been conducted and work approved, the Development Services Department shall issue a conditioned Certificate of Occupancy for such dwelling(s) and accessory structure(s), which comply with the provisions of this amendment.

-Fees shall be required and collected by the Planning Department to provide for the cost of administering the provisions of this amendment as adopted by the Board of Supervisors.
-It is the intent of this amendment that permits processing and inspection fee schedules to be established to reflect the actual inspection and administrative costs resulting from the application of the amendment.
+Fees shall be required and collected by the Development Services Department to provide for the cost of administering the provisions of this amendment as adopted by the Board of Supervisors.
+It is the intent of this amendment that permits processing and inspection fee schedules be established that reflect the actual inspection and administrative costs resulting from the application of the amendment.

 Each structure shall be built and maintained in a sound structural condition to be safe, sanitary, and to shelter the occupants from the elements.